nradulovic/neon-drivers/README.md

 ## Configuration

-Configuration is done in `neon_app_config.h` header file.
-The file is included by `base/include/shared/config.h` file, which is in included in all other Neon components.
+Configuration is done in `neon_drivers_app_config.h` header file.
+The file is included by `mcu/config.h` file, which is in included in other Neon Drivers components.

 ## Building